decentralized-identity/confidential-storage/use_cases.md

 * Trusted computing - computational resources which have access to private keys and plain text private data

-# # 2.2 Electronics Medical Records
+# # 2.2 Electronic Medical Records

 by Adrian Gropper, edited by Juan Caballero